lambdakb/trackball-lt6c/README.md

 This project is a complete reimplementation of the [Ploopy Adept trackball](https://ploopy.co/adept-trackball/) PCB using off-the-shelf components that are relatively easy to hand solder.

+The provided [3D printed case](#case) is a modification of [the Adept's original case](https://github.com/ploopyco/adept-trackball/tree/master/hardware/mechanicals) with a bit more space at the back to fit the new controller on the PCB.
+It has otherwise not be modified.

 The original concept and design were created by Ploopy, who have licensed it under the [CERN Open Hardware Licence Version 2 – Strongly Reciprocal (CERN-OHL-S-2.0)](https://github.com/ploopyco/adept-trackball/blob/master/LICENSE), which permits adaptations, as demonstrated in this project.

-The goal of this project is to allow individuals to build and assemble their own trackball at home at a lower cost, particularly in regions where purchasing the original kit is not cost-effective (e.g., shipping from the Ploopy store to Europe exceeds $50 CAD).

 ## License